 "There are many forms of protest open to us, if [an unacceptable candidate is actually nominated]: we can vote for a write-in candidate of our own choice -- or vote a straight Republican ticket, leaving the presidential and vice-presidential spaces blank -- or vote a mixed ticket -- or vote for any Democrat who is not fully committed to statism -- or not vote at all.
 But we cannot vote for the proposition [held by some self-styled Republican "mainstream" candidates] that we, as advocates of capitalism, are lunatics -- or for the candidate who so regards us" (TON, March, 1964, p.
 12, col. 1).

-PERSPECTIVE.
+GENERAL PERSPECTIVE ON ELECTIONS.
 "An election campaign is not the cause, but the effect and the product of a culture's intellectual trends.
 It is, perhaps, too early to fight for capitalism on the level of practical politics, in a culture devoid of any intellectual base for capitalism" (TON, March, 1964, p.
 12, col. 1).

 The full article contains many other insights applicable to today.
 It also provides detailed examples that illustrate the guidelines Ayn Rand offers.

 SUMMARY.
-As an answer to the historical question -- What were Ayn Rand's guidelines for voting? -- I say she recommended focusing on the fundamental political principles of each candidate, while being alert to the candidate's deeper philosophy if the candidate himself tied his politics to mysticism.
+As an answer to the historical question -- What were Ayn Rand's guidelines for voting? -- I say she generally recommended focusing on the fundamental political principles of each candidate, while being alert to the candidate's deeper philosophy if the candidate himself tied his politics to mysticism.

 MY ELABORATION.
 If, as I think, a John Locke sort of candidate were to say, "I have faith in God; he created man; he gave man the faculty of reason for living in this world; and reason leads us to the need for a free society," then such a candidate would be acceptable because his supernaturalism and mysticism are detachable, so to speak, in public political discussions.
 We have common ground with the idea that man is a rational animal.